Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Preliminaries

 \subsection{Pathloss and Radio Map}

-\emph{Pathloss} (or \emph{large-scale fading coefficient}), quantifies the loss of wireless signal strength between a transmitter (Tx) and receiver (Rx) due to large scale effects.
+The \emph{pathloss} (or \emph{large-scale fading coefficient}), quantifies the loss of wireless signal strength between a transmitter (Tx) and receiver (Rx) due to large scale effects.
 The signal strength attenuation can be caused by many factors, such as free-space propagation loss, penetration, reflection and diffraction losses by obstacles like buildings and cars in the environment.
 In dB scale\footnote{$(\cdot)_{\rm dB} := 10\log_{10}(\cdot)$.}, pathloss amounts to $\textup{P}_{\textup{L}} = (\textup{P}_{\textup{Rx}})_{\rm dB}-(\textup{P}_{\textup{Tx}})_{\rm dB}$, where $\textup{P}_{\textup{Tx}}$ and $\textup{P}_{\textup{Rx}}$ denote the transmitted and received locally averaged power (RSS) at the Tx and Rx locations, respectively.
 Notice that ``locally averaged'' power is defined as the energy per unit time averaged over time intervals of the order of a typical transmission slot in the underlying protocol (e.g., the duration of a Resource Block in 5G NR standard \cite{zaidi20185g}) and over the whole system bandwidth.
 Hence, the effect of the small-scale frequency selective fading is averaged out and only the frequency-flat pathloss matters.
+A {\em radio map} $R(\mathbf{x}_1,\mathbf{x}_2)$ defines the pathloss between any two points $\mathbf{x}_1$ and $\mathbf{x}_2$ in the plane.
+For fixed Tx position $\mathbf{x}_1 = \mathbf{x}_{\rm tx}$, the radio map is a function of the Rx position $\mathbf{x}_2 = \mathbf{x}_{\rm rx}$, i.e., it can be represented as a 2-dimensional image where the value of the pathloss $R(\mathbf{x}_{\rm tx},\mathbf{x}_{\rm rx})$ at each suitably discretized position $\mathbf{x}_{\rm rx}$ corresponds to a ``pixel'' of the image.